If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 Then one morning a year after I retired, I was looking at myself in the mirror.
 I noticed I could no longer find any grey hairs.
 I thought it was the bad lighting so I called over my wife to inspect me like how animals do in the wild.
 Nope.
 Still nothing.

-I'm 43 now and I still have no grey hair.
+10 years after fake retiring, I'm 45 now and I still have no grey hair.
 My hairline has also stopped receding.
 If you believe your outward appearance is a reflection of your true age, then retiring early might be one of the best ways to extend your life and allow you to look happier and younger.

 Surprising Benefit #2: Your chronic physical pain might go away.

 While I was working, I experienced several chronic physical ailments: TMJ pain, sciatica, and lower back pain.

 I constantly ground my teeth in my sleep and would wake up with a very sore jaw.
 Sometimes I would grind so loudly that I'd wake my wife up.
 Every time I would talk for longer than five minutes, my TMJ would flare-up.
 The pain got so bad that I went to a dental specialist and paid him $760 out-of-pocket to drill some divots in my back molars so I could close my jaw more comfortably.

 Sciatica and lower back pain came hand in hand.
 While at work, because it was too uncomfortable to sit, I found myself standing for many hours.
 For many years, my lower back pain periodically forced me to stop playing sports such as tennis, softball, and golf because I simply couldn't bear the pain caused by twisting my back.

 The Book That Changed By Life For The Better

 I eventually got some relief after reading Dr. Sarno's book, Healing Back Pain.
 The book talks about how our minds can manifest chronic pain to deal with stress and anger.
 I believed him and got better.